Przewalski's horse: Ecology and behavior

-Przewalski reported the horses forming troops of between five and fifteen members, consisting of an old stallion, his mares and foals.
+Przewalski reported the horses forming troops of between five and fifteen members, consisting of a mature stallion, his mares and foals.
 Modern reintroduced populations similarly form family groups of one adult stallion, one to three mares, and their common offspring that stay in the family group until they are no longer dependent, usually at two or three years old.
 Young females join other harems, while bachelor stallions as well as old stallions who have lost their harems join bachelor groups.
 Family groups can join to form a herd that moves together.

 The patterns of their daily lives exhibit horse behavior similar to that of feral horse herds.
 Stallions herd, drive, and defend all members of their family, while the mares often display leadership in the family.
 Stallions and mares stay with their preferred partners for years.
 While behavioral synchronization is high among mares, stallions other than the main harem stallion are generally less stable in this respect.

 Home range in the wild is little studied, but estimated as 1.2–24 km2 in the Hustai National Park and 150-825 km2 in the Great Gobi B Strictly Protected Area.
 The ranges of harems are separated, but slightly overlapping.
 They have few modern predators, but one of the few is the Himalayan wolf.

 Horses maintain visual contact with their family and herd at all times, and have a host of ways to communicate with one another, including vocalizations, scent marking, and a wide range of visual and tactile signals.
 Each kick, groom, tilt of the ear, or other contact with another horse is a means of communicating.
 This constant communication leads to complex social behaviors among Przewalski's horses.

 The historical population was said to have lived in the "wildest parts of the desert" with a preference for "especially saline districts".
 They were observed mostly during spring and summer at natural wells, migrating to them by crossing valleys rather than by way of higher mountains.